Spring Garden Revival

 Massachusetts Conservation Commission Requirements for Plant Removal & Water Quality Protection

-Plant removal near wetlands, vernal pools, streams, or ponds in Bridgewater is regulated under the Wetlands Protection Act.
-Activities within 25-100 feet of these resources require filing a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) with the Conservation Commission.
+Plant removal near wetlands, vernal pools, or water bodies in Bridgewater requires compliance with the Wetlands Protection Act, including Notice of Intent (NOI) or Request for Determination of Applicability (RDA) for work within 25-100 feet of protected resources.
 Pre-application site visits and public hearings are standard, with seasonal restrictions to protect nesting birds (March-Aug) and vernal pools (March-June).
-Environmental assessments evaluate impacts on soil stability, erosion, and wildlife habitat, with site protection measures such as fencing, silt fences, and material staging at least 50-100 feet from water bodies.
-Restoration plans must include native species replacement and long-term monitoring.
-For permitting and guidance, contact: Bridgewater Conservation Commission
+Environmental assessments address soil stability, erosion, and wildlife habitat, with root zone protection and temporary erosion controls (silt fence, straw wattles) required on slopes >15%.
+Material staging must be 50-100 feet from water bodies.
+Restoration plans often mandate native species replacement and long-term monitoring.
+For permitting and compliance:

 66 Central Square, Bridgewater, MA 02324